WoodyWout/Draft-Beer-Classification/README.md

 ## 3️⃣ The Model

 The model is a Convolutional Neural Network (CNN) achieving 90% accuracy.
-The accuracy was further improved to 92% by employing transfer learning with the renowned pretrained VGG16 model.
+The accuracy was further improved to 92% by employing transfer learning with the renowned pretrained VGG16 model (not pushed on GitHub).

 ## 4️⃣ Deploying the Model